-Let me start with a caveat: this article is not going to prove that music is going to make you more productive.
-Based on all my research, the only concrete thing that can be said about the topic is that it’s different person to person.
-Instead, what I’ve done here is put together a template to help you figure out whether music should be a part of your daily work routine or not.
+Let me start with a caveat: this article is not going to prove that listening to music at work is going to make you more productive.
+Based on all my research, the only concrete thing that can be said about music at work is that the results vary from person to person.
+What you'll find is a template to help you figure out whether or not music should be a part of your daily work routine.

-There has been a lot of research on the relationship between music and productivity in the workplace, and the results are murky.
-The semi-famous neuroscientist Daniel Levitin says it’s helpful with monotonous tasks, but not memory-building ones.
+There has been a lot of research on the relationship between productivity and music at work and the results are murky.
+Neuroscientist Daniel Levitin says it’s helpful with monotonous tasks, but not memory-building ones.
 A study from way back in 1966 at a skateboard factory concluded that music made employees feel more productive but there was no measurable uptick in actual results.
 Dr. Amit Sood links listening to music you love to the release of dopamine in the brain, which can help you mitigate stress and increase your happiness at work.
 In theory, this music-fueled dopamine release will help you make better decisions and perform better over time.

-I co-founded and run a music company called Vinyl Me, Please, so it’s literally my job to listen to music at work.
-For a long time, though, music was also a huge distraction for me.
-I needed to be able to digest a lot of new music week in and week out for my podcast shows or our newsletter, but I found myself using music as an escape or quick vacation and I wasn’t being all that productive.
+This topic is particularly interesting to me, as I co-founded and run a music company called Vinyl Me, Please, so it’s literally my job to listen to music at work.
+For a long time, though, music was a huge distraction for me.
+I needed to be able to digest a lot of new music every week for my podcast shows or our newsletter, but I found myself using music as an escape or quick vacation and I wasn’t being productive.
 I needed a change.
-So, starting 6 months ago or so, I began rethinking how music related to my workday and doing so has been a huge help for me.
+So, starting 6 months ago, I began rethinking how listening to music at work related to my productivity.

-I started by paying closer attention to how many times a day I zoned out while listening to music, and how many times I put off a task in favor of listening to something or watching a music video I liked.
-After a few weeks of that, I realized I was wasting a scary amount of time.
-To stop that trend, I came up with a structure around what I was listening to and when.
+I started by paying closer attention to how many times a day I zoned out while listening to music at work and how many times I put off a task in favor of listening to something or watching a music video.
+After a few weeks, I realized I was wasting a lot of time.
+To stop that trend, I came up with a structure around listening to music at work and when.
 Here’s what my office days look like now:

 - Email (1 hour): I listen to fun stuff to hype myself up and get me ready for the day